 The endorsed GPSS is for the four streams to be managed by a not-for-profit charitable trust, with governance oversight from a Board of Trustees.
-Expert advice will be sought on the composition and role of an enhanced GPSS Board to ensure it has the necessary skills and experience to govern a large and complex farm plastics product stewardship scheme.
-The Board will be in place on the scheme commencement date.
 If Agrecovery was selected to manage the scheme the existing Board will be strengthened to effectively govern a number of farm plastics waste streams rather than the existing voluntary accredited agri-chemical scheme.
 The intention is for the Board performance to be measured against ISO 37000:2021 {E}.
 This should ensure: